gnarayan/WDmodel/README.rst

 objects
 `here <http://adsabs.harvard.edu/cgi-bin/bib_query?arXiv:1603.03825>`__

-That analysis was intendeded as a proof-of-concept and used custom IDL routines from Jay Holberg (U. Arizona) to infer DA intrinsic parameters and custom python code to fit the reddening parameters.
+That analysis was intended as a proof-of-concept and used custom IDL routines from Jay Holberg (U. Arizona) to infer DA intrinsic parameters and custom python code to fit the reddening parameters.
 This code is intended to (significantly) improve on that analysis.